GallegoLab/PyF2F/README.md

 -----------------------

 The image analysis can be divided into two steps.
 First, we processed images to measure the centroid positions of the GFP and RFP tags.
-Then, we analyzed the distribution of these centroid positions to estimate the true separation between the GFP and RFP fluorophores using Single-molecule High-REsolution Colocalization (SHREC) ([Churchman et al. 2005](https://www.pnas.org/doi/abs/10.1073/pnas.0409487102), [Churchman et al. 2006](https://www.sciencedirect.com/science/article/pii/S0006349506722457)).
+Then, we analysed the distribution of these centroid positions to estimate the true separation between the GFP and RFP fluorophores using Single-molecule High-REsolution Colocalization (SHREC) ([Churchman et al. 2005](https://www.pnas.org/doi/abs/10.1073/pnas.0409487102), [Churchman et al. 2006](https://www.sciencedirect.com/science/article/pii/S0006349506722457)).